s-sahoo/duo/README.md

 To train DUO on LM1B use [`scripts/train_lm1b_duo.sh`](./scripts/train_lm1b_duo.sh) and [`scripts/train_owt_duo.sh`](./scripts/train_owt_duo.sh) for OWT.

-**Curriculum Learning increases memory consumption** To manage this during OWT training, one may consider a two-stage approach:
+**Curriculum Learning increases memory consumption.** To manage this during OWT training, one may consider a two-stage approach:
 * Stage 1: Curriculum Learning for `500K` steps with a reduced batch size (`loader.batch_size=32` on 8 GPU A100 node) by specifying `trainer.max_steps=500000` in [`scripts/train_owt_duo.sh`](./scripts/train_owt_duo.sh).
 * Stage 2: Finetuning it for 500K more steps with a larger batch size (`loader.batch_size=64` on 8 GPU A100 node) using [`scripts/train_owt_duo_finetune.sh`](./scripts/train_owt_duo_finetune.sh).